1985shree/olist/README.md

 # Data analysis
-- Document here the project: olist
+- Document here the project: This is an EDA, decision science and machine learning prediction to improve the revenue of Brazilian e-commerce giant Olist
 - Description: Project Description
-- Data Source:
+- Data Source: public data source of Olist
-- Type of analysis:
+- Type of analysis: EDA, statistical inferences (decision science), machine learning

 Please document the project the better you can.